 The following technical service notification discusses considerations for troubleshooting a probe out alarm in a DEF tank.
 Only certified contractors should install or service Veeder-Root products.
+Download the technical service notification as a PDF.

 Troubleshooting a Probe Out alarm in a DEF tank can be challenging due to differences between standard petroleum products and DEF.
 DEF is a water-based liquid (67.5% de-ionized water) that is conductive and more susceptible to electrical noise interference, which can cause probe communication issues.
 Because DEF can conduct current, proper grounding of all DEF-related equipment is critical.
 If there is a difference in potential between the grounds of the DEF pump and probe, a ground loop will be created.